Avillegas419/Avillegas419/README.md

-- 👋 Hi, I’m @Avillegas419 aka (Ariel) a software engineer in the making i am extremely passionate about creating technology to elevate people, Some technologies I enjoy working with include Swift UI, HTML, CSS, Java Script, I’m excited to show the world all my creations to come!
+- 👋 Hi, I’m @Avillegas419 aka (Ariel) a software engineer in the making i am extremely passionate about creating technology to elevate people, Some technologies I enjoy working with include Swift UI, HTML, CSS, an Java Script, I’m excited to show the world all my creations to come!

 <!---
 Avillegas419/Avillegas419 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.